 Naomi Shihab Nye

-Naomi Shihab Nye is the Young People's Poet Laureate through the Poetry Foundation and a professor of creative writing at Texas State University.
-Her recent books include The Tiny Journalist, Voices in the Air: Poems for Listeners, Cast Away, and Everything Comes Next: Collected and New Poems.
+Naomi Shihab Nye is a professor of creative writing at Texas State University.
+From 2019-2021, Nye was the Young People's Poet Laureate through the Poetry Foundation.
+Her recent books include The Tiny Journalist (BOA Editions 2019), Voices in the Air: Poems for Listeners (Greenwillow Books 2022), Cast Away (HarperCollins 2020), and Everything Comes Next: Collected and New Poems (Greenwillow Books 2020).
 She received the 2019 Ivan Sandrof Lifetime Achievement Award from the National Book Critics Circle.

 Lily Percy, host: Hello, fellow movie fans.
 I’m Lily Percy, and I’ll be your guide this week as I talk with the amazing poet, Naomi Shihab Nye, about the movie that changed her life: Boyhood.
 If you haven’t seen the movie, you should; but it’s okay if you haven’t.
 Don’t worry.
 We’re gonna cover everything you need to know in order to follow Richard Linklater’s masterpiece.

 [music: “…Baby One More Time” by Britney Spears]

 Ms. Percy: The first time that I saw Boyhood, I had this feeling that Richard Linklater had been reading my diary.
 He clearly had been with me all through childhood and teenage years — all of the stress, the emotional rollercoasters, the pain, the sorrow, the loneliness — and somehow, he had captured it in this epic movie called Boyhood.